BabakSamani/Pillar-CheckOutOrder/README.md

 Design
 ------------------------------------------------------------------------------------------------------------------------
+Java object oriented programming is applied for developing this application, and ``org.junit.Test, junit.framework.TestCase.assertEquals`` packages are imported to create the test classes and check whether the produced classes can pass the test cases.
+Initially, the following steps are applied for designing the application.

 > Need to have Items or products, need to have Orders for each customer.
 An arrayList to create the order that enables us for removing any item from order list.\
 > markedDownItems pool includes items that have discount.
 An arrayList to create this pool.\